ktorio/ktor-documentation/topics/http-client_engines.md

 ## JVM and Android {id="jvm-android"}

+In this section, we'll take a look on engines available for JVM/Android and their configurations.

 ### CIO {id="cio"}
 CIO is a fully asynchronous coroutine-based engine that can be used for both JVM and Android platforms.
 It supports only HTTP/1.x for now.
 To use it, follow the steps below: